 The final adjustment evaluates the size/price relationship.
 This relationship reflects that larger tracts of land tend to sell for less while smaller tracts will sell for more per unit of comparison.
 In this analysis, the unit of comparison is value, or dollars per square foot.
-After analyzing the sales, which bracket the size of Parcel B and are slightly smaller than Parcel A, and do not bracket the size of both parcels together, no size adjustment is indicated after pairing adjusted smallest Sale No. 2 at 28,314 SF at \$19.07/SF and largest UC Sale No. 5 at 63,162 SF at \$19.11/SF, therefore no adjustment is made.
+After analyzing the comparables, which bracket the size of Parcel A and B, and do not bracket the size of both parcels together, a size adjustment of -20% is indicated for smallest Sale No. 4 at 24,207 SF and smallest Listing No. 5 at 26,480 SF based on paired comparables.